steve-caron-dynatrace/hot2020-k8s-openshift/Exercise_Instructions/09_Configure_k8s_cluster_monitoring_integration/README.md

 ### Install the ActiveGate on your bastion host

-- In the Dynatrace console, go to <i>Settings -> Deployment Dynatrace</i>, scroll down to the bottom and click on <b>Install ActiveGate</b>
+- In the Dynatrace console, from the menu, go to <b>Deploy Dynatrace</b>, scroll down to the bottom and click on <b>Install ActiveGate</b>

     ![install_ActiveGate](assets/install_ActiveGate.png)

 - Select Linux.
-- Copy the wget command (from step 2 - see screenshot below) to download the installer script and paste it to your terminal to run it on your bastion VM.
+- Copy the wget command (from step 2 - see screenshot below) to download the installer script and paste it to your terminal and run it from your bastion VM.
 - Copy the command to run the installer script (step 4 - see screenshot below) and execute it in your terminal with elevated permissions (precede the command with `sudo`)

   ![ActiveGate_linux_installation](assets/ActiveGate_linux_installation.png)

-- Click on <b>Show deployment status</b> (step 5) to validate the ActiveGate is deployed and connected to your SaaS tenant.
+- Click on <b>Show deployment status</b> (step 5) to validate the <b>ActiveGate</b> is deployed and connected to your SaaS tenant.
 See that the Kubernetes module is active.

 ![deployment_status](assets/deployment_status.png)